Edgybees lands $5.5 million to save lives with AR drones

 Edgybees technology was initially applied to AR drone racing and was released in partnership with DJI in early 2017.
 Later that year, Edgybees released First Response, a drone-flying app that emergency responders use to orient themselves in confusing environments and to better track rapidly evolving circumstances.

 I saw Edgybees in action during a recent visit to Jerusalem for the OurCrowd Summit.
 During the demonstration — a simulation of an emergency response situation — a first responder arrived by motorcycle and deployed a DJI drone.
-The software overlays live drone camera footage with Google Maps data to help pinpoint exactly where the emergency is taking place.
+The software overlays live drone camera footage with Google Maps data to pinpoint exactly where the emergency is taking place.

 Those coordinates can then be sent to responders.
-In an environment where traditional vehicles can’t gain easy access to the emergency location, Edgybees can deploy volunteers on foot, motorcycle, bicycle, or via other modes of transport that can reach places inaccessible to cars, fire engines, and ambulances.
+Edgybees can also deploy volunteers on foot, motorcycle, bicycle, or via other modes of transport to reach places inaccessible to cars, fire engines, and ambulances.

-The drone flying app was first used in the Florida Keys in the aftermath of Hurricane Irma, where officials used map overlays to identify distress calls in flooded areas.
-First Response was most recently used by local authorities to keep fireman out of harm’s way during the Northern California fires last October.
+The drone flying app was first used in the Florida Keys in the aftermath of Hurricane Irma, when officials used map overlays to identify distress calls in flooded areas.
+First Response was most recently used by local authorities to keep fire fighters out of harm’s way during the Northern California fires last October.

-A volunteer-based service model makes Edgybees’ business model exciting and relatively rare.
+A volunteer-based service structure makes Edgybees’ business model exciting and relatively rare.

 “Public safety is a market with hundreds of buyers backed with billions of dollars of budgets — in fact, one of the investors is Motorola, which is an $18 billion company focused on public safety,” Edgybees cofounder and CEO Adam Kaplan told me.
 “There are many fire, police, and other agencies going to DJI to purchase tens of thousands of drones because they are seeing a major change in the efficacy of their missions with aerial footage.
 We are taking what is possible and multiplying its value with AR overlays, and we’re already seeing our first users value this at a sale price that makes this a very large market.”